 After a five-day visit, Keystone Resort in Colorado has entered my family’s list of happy places.
 Not only did we have a great time skiing, not only did enjoy the incredible Rocky Mountain views, we loved how much fun it was to stay in this self-contained resort that easily met all of our vacation needs and then some.
 So what made Keystone such a great place to stay?

-The accommodations.
 While we were at Keystone we stayed at The Springs in River Run Village.
 There was lots to love here, from our two-bedroom, two-bedroom condo, which came fully equipped with just about everything we could possibly need including a well-stocked kitchen and a ski locker in the basement, to the gorgeous lobby with its welcoming fireplace.

 Of course, the boys loved the pool and two hot tubs best of all (one is designated just for adults, but the other is open to all).
 There is also an outdoor fire pit, a playroom, a pool table, a movie theatre, an exercise room, and a steam room.

 Another bonus was that The Springs really couldn’t be more conveniently located, just steps across the parking lot from both the kids River Run Ski School and a gondola that whisks you to the main summit area, from which it’s possible to access the skiing on all three of the Keystone’s mountains.